luke-l7/RPI-UART-Demo/README.md

 | 4  | 8/9  |
 | 5  | 12/13  |

-In this tutorial I will be using UART 4 on pins 8 and 9.
+In this tutorial I will be using UART 4 on pins 8 and 9, for more information about the PI4B's uarts, their usages and required commands you can check out the overlays *README* file using the command *cat /boot/overlays/README*.